lbryio/lbry.tech/documents/resources/consensus.md

 LBRY uses [proof of work](https://en.bitcoin.it/wiki/Proof_of_work) as a [consensus mechanism](/spec#consensus), the same way that Bitcoin does.

-LBRY has differences in hash function, block targeting, and difficult adjustment.
+LBRY has differences in hash function, block targeting, and difficulty adjustment.

 ### Hash Mechanism